 One other useful point made by the author: “The key to managing Raynaud’s is to try and avoid any sudden drop in temperature.”
 Many sufferers are not aware that a dramatic change in temperature can trigger attacks, and that change can happen in either direction, up or down.
 If you’re in a cold air-conditioned building and then walk outside on a hot, humid day – even though you’re exiting the cold to enter warmth – the sudden change can result in a Raynaud’s episode.

-So while our Kiwi friends may be experiencing winter temperatures right now, Frosties enjoying the summer months need to be careful to protect themselves from air conditioning, sea breezes, holding ice cold drinks and other painful triggers that can cause a sudden dramatic shift in our comfort levels.
+Now that it’s November and our Kiwi friends may be experiencing warmer temperatures, Frosties there need to be careful to protect themselves from air conditioning, sea breezes, holding ice cold drinks and other painful triggers that can cause a sudden dramatic shift in our comfort levels.